Foundling Museum: Collections

 The Picture Gallery is a reconstruction of the original Picture Gallery in the West Wing of the hospital.
 On the walls are paintings of governors and Hospital officials through the ages.
 These portraits include William Hogarth's magnificent painting of Thomas Coram, Allan Ramsay’s portrait of Dr Richard Mead, Reynolds' portrait of the Earl of Dartmouth, and Thomas Hudson’s portrait of the hospital's architect, Theodore Jacobsen.

 The Court Room is where the Foundling Hospital's Governors conducted their committee business and entertained important guests.
 This room is one of the best surviving Rococo interiors in London, with a magnificent plasterwork ceiling given as a gift to the hospital by plasterer William Wilton.
 Paintings include Hogarth's Moses before Pharaoh’s Daughter and Gainsborough's picture of London's Charterhouse.

 The uppermost floor of the Foundling Museum houses the Gerald Coke Handel Collection.
 Visitors can learn about Handel's connection to the Foundling Hospital and see his Will he left behind, alongside manuscripts and printed scores, books, works of art, programmes and ephemera.
 A fair copy of Handel's Messiah, left to the hospital at his death, is also displayed.
 Four armchairs with built-in speakers play nine hours of Handel's music.

+In 2008, a small bronze sculpture, of a mitten, in the Baby Things series, was made by Tracey Emin.
+In 2010, the Foundling Museum acquired a painted bronze sculpture, attached to a wrought iron fence, referencing a "lost mitten".